 Bake for 5 minutes.
 Rotate pan 180 degrees and reduce heat to 450 F. Remove from oven and allow to cool on a wire rack for at least 15 minutes before trying to eat.

-This was my first attempt at bagels.
+This was my first attempt at making bagels.
 Now I’m rather excited about the whole process and can’t wait to experiment with more flavor combos.